VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Usable

-This might seem obvious, but secure online voting demands that all stakeholders consider it intuitive.
+This might seem obvious, but secure online voting demands all stakeholders consider it intuitive.
 This manifests in several ways.
-User interfaces need to reflect modern UX principles so that voters, poll workers, and state officials across age and other demographics find the software intuitive.
-This implies they be accessible as well to support users with disabilities.
+User interfaces need to reflect modern UX principles so that voters, poll workers, and state officials across age, education level, ability, and other factors find the software intuitive.

-I also believe that giving voters the opportunity to cast their ballots from wherever they wish is a form of usability.
+I also believe giving voters the opportunity to cast their ballots from wherever they wish is a form of usability.
 It's not just about comfort either.
 Because of the relentless media obsession with conflict, everyone tends to focus on candidates, but what about referendums, state constitutional amendments, and bond issues?
 These can be complex.
-I know from experience that it's helpful to research these comfortably rather than within the space and time constraints of a traditional voting booth.
+I know from experience that it's helpful to research these comfortably from your home rather than within the space and time constraints of a traditional voting booth.

 Part and parcel with usability is performance.
 Monitoring will help uncover issues with performance, but a modern online voting system needs to be architected for performance.
 Performance issues will not only be annoying, but they could